-A subcontract issued when Northern Kentucky University is the prime recipient is an agreement with another institution ("subrecipient") to provide part of the research required in an original contract or grant.
+A subcontract, when Northern Kentucky University is the prime recipient, is an agreement with another institution ("subrecipient") to provide part of the research required in an original contract or grant.

 Please note the following, depending upon your situation:

-When you are proposing to be the prime recipient of a contract or grant and the University of Utah is the primary (home) institution, your subrecipient(s) must send the following to you for your proposal:
+When you are proposing to be the prime recipient of a contract or grant and Northern Kentucky University is the primary (home) institution, your subrecipient(s) must send the following to you for your proposal:

 As PI you must then submit the full proposal (including the items above from the subrecipient institution) to RGC for internal review as you would for any other proposal, along with the routing form.

 According to Uniform Guidance, the department must make a case-by-case determination as to whether a party should receive funds in the role of a subrecipient or a contractor.
 In determining whether an agreement between the University and a 3rd party casts the latter as a subrecipient or a contractor, the substance of the relationship is more important than the form of the agreement.
 The department must use judgment in classifying each as a subaward or a procurement contract and the proposal should reflect this determination.

 A subaward issued to a subrecipient is for the purpose of carrying out a portion of a federal award.
 Characteristics which support this classification include the party:

 Additionally, the PI of the 3rd party should 1) be committing specified, measurable effort; 2) be using significant resources at his/her own institution; 3) budget indirect costs associated with participation in the project; and 4) have substantial involvement with the research which could result in the generation of new data, publication, and/or inventions.

 If the involvement of the 3rd party is determined to be a subrecipient, the University will issue a subaward upon receipt of the prime award and the documentation listed above.